 The Bookseller and other journalism

-I also write about new fiction for The Bookseller.
-I write a monthly preview about all the books published in a month and I do some general book journalism.
+I am Associate Editor at The Bookseller and We Love This Book.
 This is me on the opening of The Library of Birmingham and on reading William Boyd’s Bond novel in The Dorchester.
-I am a spokesperson for The Bookseller and do regular books media; here I am on Channel Five News, on Front Row and in the Guardian about Noel Gallagher.
+Here I am on Channel Five News, on Front Row and in the Guardian about Noel Gallagher.
 I do a book club with Nikki Bedi on her BBC Radio London show and write a monthly books column for Prima.

 Other interesting things…